- Title Assistant Professor

 - ‘On Alembic’, Interview with Ken Edwards and Robert Hampson, Mimeo Mimeo, 9 (2014); republished online on Jacket2(January 2018).

-- My Little Enlightenment: A Lecture Performance, a risograph artist book/chapbook, designed by Jack Henrie Fisher, forthcoming from Other Formsin Apr 2019.
+- My Little Enlightenment: A Lecture Performance, a risograph artist book/chapbook, designed by Jack Henrie Fisher, publ. by Other Forms (2019).

-- Transpositions, a collaborative artist book with Jasmine Brady.
-Edition of 7.
+- Transpositions, artist book, edition of 7.
 Part of a commission funded by the Wellcome Trust on queer kinship, corn, and reproductive technologies.
 Commissioned by Reproc Soc for the exhibition Reproductivities, in collaboration with an exhibition at the New Hall Art Collection.

 - Subsisters: Selected Poems, translation from the German of Uljana Wolf (New York: Belladonna, 2017).